 In this webinar, presenters will:

-- Describe what a database mapping is and where it can be useful
+- Describe real world data mapping and where it can be useful

-- Outline the components of a database mapping and how these can be tailored to meet company objectives
+- Outline the components of a real world data mapping and how these can be tailored these to meet company objectives

-- Demonstrate a use case for database mapping in the field of oncology to identify clinico-genomic databases
+- Demonstrate a use case for real world data mapping

 ICON plc is a global provider of outsourced development and commercialization services to pharmaceutical, biotechnology, medical device and government and public health organisations.
 The company specializes in the strategic development, management and analysis of programs that support clinical development.
 With headquarters in Dublin, Ireland, ICON currently operates from 97 locations in 38 countries and has approximately 13,380 employees.
 Further information is available at ICONplc.com.